-Late Retirement Benefit: Monthly amount equal to the participant's Accrued Benefit determined as of may commence at the Early Retirement Date.
+Late Retirement Benefit: Monthly amount equal to the participant's Accrued Benefit determined as of the Late Retirement Date.

-Termination Benefit: The Accrued Benefit is 100% vested after 5 years of service (8 years for immediately following determination of disability and payable during the continuance of disability, is equal to 90% of the service retirement benefit that would have been payable.
+Termination Benefit: The Accrued Benefit is 100% vested after 5 years of service (8 years for benefit may commence at the Early Retirement Date.

+State Judges), payable at the Normal Retirement Date.
+A reduced month immediately following determination of disability and payable during the continuance of disability, is equal to 90% of the service retirement benefit that would have been payable.